jongho24/stm32-border-router/README.md

 ## Running the border router application

 1. Find the  binary file `k64f-border-router.bin` in the folder `.build/K64F/GCC_ARM/`.
-2. Copy the binary to the USB mass storage root of the FRDM-K64F development board.
+2. Copy the binary to the USB mass storage root of the STM32 Nucleo development board.
 It is automatically flashed to the target MCU.
 When the flashing is complete, the board restarts itself.
 Press the **Reset** button of the development board if it does not restart automatically.
 3. The program begins execution.
 4. Open the [serial connection](#serial-connection-settings), for example PuTTY.